juliancwirko/meteor-s-alert/README.md

     sAlert.closeAll();

+#### Individual alert configuration

 And what is `configOverwrite`?
-This is an object with all settings which you want to overwrite.
-So if you have your sAlert config (mentioned above) you can overwrite global config with each of your sAlert calls.
+This is an object with all the settings you want to override, on a per-alert basis.
+For example:

-**For example:**

     sAlert.error('Boom!
 Something went wrong!', {effect: 'genie', position: 'bottom-right', timeout: 'none'});

-This one particular error will be displayed in different way.
+This particular error will be displayed in different way.

 #### Avaible effects: